George Colman the Younger: Life

 The failing health of the elder Colman obliged him to relinquish the management of the Haymarket theatre in 1789, when the younger George succeeded him, at a yearly salary of £600.
 On the death of the father the patent was continued to the son; however, difficulties arose, as he was involved in litigation with Thomas Harris and was unable to pay the expenses of the performances at the Haymarket.
 He was forced to take sanctuary within the Rules of the King's Bench Prison.
 He resided for many years while he continued to direct the affairs of his theatre.

 Released through the kindness of George IV, who had appointed him exon. of the Yeomen of the Guard, a dignity Colman disposed to the highest bidder.
 In 1824, the duke of Montrose—then Lord Chamberlain—made him the examiner of plays.
 He held this position until his death, to the disgust of all contemporary dramatists, to whose manuscripts he was illiberal and severe equally.
 Although his own productions were open to charges of indecency and profanity, he censored others’ work to the extent that he would not pass even such words as "heaven", "providence" or "angel".

 He had, as early as 1784, contracted a runaway marriage with an actress, Clara Morris, to whose brother David Morris, he disposed of his share in the Haymarket theatre eventually.
 He wrote many of the leading parts in his plays for Maria Gibbs (née Logan) especially, whom he married at Clerkenwell in June 1836 after the death of his first wife that January.
 She was identified in her will as Mary Colman, widow.
+George Colman had two sons, George Francis Charles (b.
+1785 or 86 - d. before 1856) and Edmund Craven (b.
+1802).

 He died in Brompton, London.
 He was buried alongside his father in Kensington Church.